catalinghita8/android-mvp-dagger2/README.md

 Even in this case, you will be able to notice RxJava's benefits when data is being retrieved by `NewsRemoteDataSource` from the REST client ([News API](https://newsapi.org/)):
 - threading is much easier, with no need for the dreaded `AsyncTasks`
-- error handling is now fun
+- error handling is straightforward and comfortable
 - any reactive process is immediately stopped in certain situations of the apps' life cycle with the help of `Disposable`

 ## Dependency Injection